top of page

 The pace is slower than a typical hike.
 We stop frequently to examine tracks, identify birds, discuss plants, and let moments unfold.
 Walking safaris aren't about covering distance – they're about noticing.

 Yes.
 While walking is the focus, most itineraries include game drives to give you the full experience.
-Check individual safari brochures for specifics.
+If you are unsure, just get in contact with us!
+There is also always the option to arrange individually.

 No. All Tsala walking safaris are led by FGASA Professional Trails Guides trained specifically for Big Five environments.
 Koenraad has guided hundreds of walks without incident.